muehlenb/TemPCC/Readme.md

 Then, select the **dataset.json** from the dataset folder (download above) to load the dataset including the synthetic RGB-D recordings and the ground truth data.

 ### Load Real-World CWIPC-SXR Dataset
 To load the real-world dataset, choose **Azure Kinect (mkv)** and select the `cameraconfig.json` in the folder of the scene in the CWIPC-SXR dataset, which you want to load.
 Note that these scenes contain no ground truth information, meaning you **cannot** train the TinyFlowNet with them.

+### Buffer sizes
+**When initializing the TemPCC renderer, make sure to choose a point cloud buffer size appropriate for your scene.**
+In our experiments, we used a point buffer size of **2,000,000 points** and a training buffer of **500,000 points**.
+Please note that these settings require a GPU with sufficient VRAM to function properly (e.g. Nvidia GeForce 4090 RTX).

 ## Training Model